 Are you really your Diagnosis?

-When Zyprexa (Olanzapine) is initially prescribed and administered, there is no real way to tell beforehand how a patient will react.
+When Zyprexa (olanzapine) is initially prescribed and administered, there is no real way to tell beforehand how a patient will react.
 Possibly, this medication may not be sufficient to control a patient’s symptoms.
-Additionally, side effects may be too bothersome to continue treatment.
-These reasons lead many people to seek alternatives to Zyprexa.
+That can be a prelude to the hopelessness that there is no help at all.
+Ultimately, side effects can become too overwhelming to continue treatment.
+Some side effects can even be potentially lethal, such as gastric hypomobility, or shutting down the intestines.1 Weight gain, diabetes, and other reactions are clearly noted in consumer warnings issued by the FDA.5 There can be much better, safer, and less toxic alternatives than Zyprexa.

-When depressed individuals unsuccessfully try many different drugs that don’t work, it can worsen depression and lead an individual to feel lost.
+When depressed individuals unsuccessfully try many different drugs that don’t work, it can worsen depression and lead an individual to feel utterly lost.
 An individual might begin to wonder why the drug is not working.
-They may even start to think that there is something wrong with them.
-There is nothing wrong with them.
+They may even start to think that there is something hopelessly wrong with them.
+There is nothing wrong that cannot be, at the very least, improved if not fully resolved with the correct treatment.
 Prescription medications are not the only treatment for depression, schizophrenia, or bipolar disorder.
 When prescription drugs such as antipsychotics don’t work, it may be time to consider Zyprexa alternative therapies.
-Effective alternative treatments provide relief in a way that can avoid the side effect risks of psychotropic medications.
+Maybe the problems weren’t because of a label you were given, but more likely, some contributing factors just weren’t looked into.
+Effective alternative treatments provide relief in a way that can sort out the matter, and help to avoid the risks of psychotropic medications.

 Desirable Zyprexa Alternative Therapies

 psychosocial treatments (may be effective for schizophrenia treatment)

 structured lifestyle changes and additional healing therapies